Eliza Ashurst Bardonneau

-Elizabeth "Eliza" Ann Ashurst Bardonneau (8 July 1813 – 25 November 1850) was a member of an important family of radical activists in mid-nineteenth-century England and the first translator of George Sand's work into English.
+Eliza Ashurst Bardonneau (born Elizabeth Ann Ashurst; 8 July 1813 – 25 November 1850) was a member of an important family of radical activists in mid-nineteenth-century England and the first translator of George Sand's work into English.
 The family supported causes ranging from women's suffrage to Italian unification.

 Early life

-On 8 July 1813, Elizabeth Ashurst was born to Elizabeth Ann Brown and William Henry Ashurst.
+On 8 July 1813, Elizabeth Ann Ashurst was born to Elizabeth Ann Brown and William Henry Ashurst.
 She was the oldest child.
 Her siblings were William Henry Ashurst Jr., Caroline Ashurst (Stansfeld), Emilie Ashurst (Venturi) and Matilda Ashurst (Biggs).
 She grew up in the Ashurst home in Muswell Hill, London.

 George Sand translations

 Ashurst and the Italian revolutionary Giuseppe Mazzini met and began corresponding in 1844.
 She sent him a translation of The Mosaic Workers by George Sand.
 Mazzini responded that he liked it and suggested that she also translate a work of Sand's he admired, Letter of a Traveller.
 He was already a correspondent of Sand.

 At a period in time when George Sand's advocacy of free-love and her independent lifestyle were quite unusual for a 19th-century woman, Elizabeth Ashurst and Matilda Hays were "broad-minded" and intrigued by the political and social messages addressed in Sand's books.
 Hays had received support and encouragement from William Charles Macready and George Henry Lewes to translate Sand's novels into English.
 Both wrote to Sand encouraging the arrangement and a friend of Hays, chaplain Edmund Larken provided funding for the enterprise.

 The initial translations of Sand's works were done by Hays and Ashurst.
 La Derniere Aldini, the first volume, was translated by Hays.
 Ashurst translated Les Maitres mosaistes (published as The Mosaic Workers in 1844) and Andre (published in 1847).
-Mazzini wrote a preface for Ashurt's translation of Lettres d'un voyageur (published in 1847).
+Mazzini wrote a preface for Ashurst's translation of Lettres d'un voyageur (published in 1847).
 Sand, at Mazzini's urging, invited Ashurt to her home in Nohant.
-Although they developed a lasting friendship, Sand was quite critical of Eliza’s personality and worldview.
+Although they developed a lasting friendship, Sand was quite critical of Ashurst's personality and worldview.
 Olive Class reported that "Sand was unsettled by the superficial display of feminist rebellion exhibited by her as yet still unmarried disciple and characterized her as 'a prude without modesty.'"

 George Henry Lewes suggested to Hays that the translation to the English language toned down some of the rhetoric with an English cultural sensibility.
 Mazzini, aware of Lewes suggestion to Hays, wrote to Sand, referring to Hays: "My friends and I consider it unthinkable that you would be willing to give such license to someone whose ideas are unknown to you."

 Ashurst and Hays translated six volumes of Sand's work, but they floundered.
-In attempting to tone down Sand's ideas, the translated books were "stripped it of its power," according to Giuseppe Mazzini.
-The translations were "a smuggler's attempt to conceal the real nature of his infamous cargo," reported the Quarterly Review".
+In attempting to tone down Sand's ideas, the translated books were "stripped it of its power", according to Giuseppe Mazzini.
+The translations were "a smuggler's attempt to conceal the real nature of his infamous cargo," reported the Quarterly Review.

 Ashurst blamed the "bad business publisher" for the failure.